reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 Users with "admin" role are full-permission, site-wide users.
 Package specific roles can be defined in register.coffee

 ###Permissions
-Shop has owner, which determine by "ownerId" field in Shop collection.
+Shop has owner, which is determined by the "ownerId" field in the Shop collection.

 **To check if user has owner access:**